DavidNaray/restarted/ReadMe.md

 npm start           -this runs a single time

 npm run dev         -this runs the server and the plugin tracks changes and refreshes

+to activate the MongoDB run the command: net start MongoDB